Diabetes - taking care of your feet

-- DO NOT use medicated pads or try to shave or cut corns and calluses away at home.
+- Don't use medicated pads or try to shave or cut corns and calluses away at home.

 If you smoke, stop.
 Smoking decreases blood flow to your feet.
 Talk to your provider or nurse if you need help quitting.

-DO NOT use a heating pad or hot water bottle on your feet.
-DO NOT walk barefoot, especially on hot pavement or hot, sandy beaches.
+Do not use a heating pad or hot water bottle on your feet.
+Don't walk barefoot, particularly on hot pavement or hot, sandy beaches.
 Remove your shoes and socks during visits to your provider so that they can check your feet.

 Shoes and Socks